EFCC Arraigns Man For N12m Inheritance Scam In Borno

-The Maiduguri Zonal Command of the Economic and Financial Crimes Commission (EFCC) has arraigned one Isyaku Ibrahim on one count amended charge of criminal misappropriation to the tune of N12m.
+The Maiduguri Zonal Command of the Economic and Financial Crimes Commission (EFCC) has arraigned one Isyaku Ibrahim on one count amended charge of criminal misappropriation to the tune of N12 million.

 Ibrahim was yesterday arraigned before Justice Umaru Fadawu of the Borno State High Court.